In our continuing series of weekly blog posts, Ocelot author Vanessa Couchman tells us about her research process.

 All of my books are available from Amazon in paperback and ebook formats and free to borrow in Kindle Unlimited.

-Augustine will be published in April, and Book 2 of the trilogy, Intermezzo, will be published later in the spring.
+Augustine was published in April 2020, and Book 2 of the trilogy, Intermezzo, will be published later in 2021.

 Copyright © Ocelot Press, Vanessa Couchman 2020.
 All rights reserved.